As baby boomers mature en masse, age-related macular degeneration (AMD) is on the rise.

 AMD is the leading cause of vision loss among people 50 and older.
-It affects more than 1.75 million people in the U.S. and is expected to strike as many as 3 million in the next five years.
-Fortunately, an ancient spice may provide just the protection you need.
+It affects more than 10 million people in the United States, according to the American Macular Degeneration Foundation.
+Fortunately, an ancient spice offers some protection.

 The macula is the small spot near the center of the retina.
 The eye needs it for central vision to see objects straight ahead.
 When the macula becomes damaged, it severely limits your ability to see things in your central line of vision.